external-secrets/external-secrets/docs/guides/all-keys-one-secret.md

 ```
 Here, "example" is the name of the external secret that will be created in our cluster.
 Whereas, "secret-to-be-created" is the name of Kubernetes secrets that will be created.
-Note: Since these secrets are namespace-based resources, so you can also explicitly specify the "namespace" under the "metadata" block of the above external secret file.
+Note: Since these secrets are namespace-based resources, you can also explicitly specify the "namespace" under the "metadata" block of the above external secret file.
 when we use,

 ```